ankorstore/yokai-showroom/http-demo/README.md

 It provides:

-- a demo [Yokai](https://github.com/ankorstore/yokai) application container, with the [fxhttpserver](https://github.com/ankorstore/yokai/tree/main/fxhttpserver) module to offer the REST API
+- a [Yokai](https://github.com/ankorstore/yokai) application container, with the [HTTP server](https://ankorstore.github.io/yokai/modules/fxhttpserver/) module to offer the gophers API
 - a [MySQL](https://www.mysql.com/) container to store the gophers
+- a [Jaeger](https://www.jaegertracing.io/) container to collect the application traces

 See the [Yokai documentation](https://ankorstore.github.io/yokai) for more details.